 In the above instances, we will take steps with the aim of ensuring your privacy is protected.

 All Cookies used by this Website are used in accordance with current UK and EU Cookie Law.

-By giving your consent to the placing of Cookies, you are enabling Katherine Hamilton Ltd to provide a better experience and service to you.
+By giving your consent to the placing of Cookies, you are enabling KH Lingerie Ltd to provide a better experience and service to you.
 If you deny consent to the placing of Cookies; certain features of the Website may not function fully or as intended.

 This Website may place the following Cookies:

 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.

 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.